AhmadSalihu/e_commrce/README.md

-# Welcome To LUMO_app, a Shop where you can purchase your fovarites products and have them delivered to you at your door steps!
+# Welcome To LUMO_app, an online-shop where you can purchase your fovarites products and have them delivered to you at your door steps!

 visite:https://e-lumo.netlify.app/ to have and overview look at the web-app.